AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-CPP-Example/README.md

 This error occurs because Mac's Gatekeeper blocks unsigned frameworks.

-To resolve issues related to trusted execution, you can run the script **MacRATrust.sh** located in the project folder.
+To resolve issues related to trusted execution, you can run the script **MacRATrust.sh** located in the project folder. **Remember to replace the value of "PathToYourProject" with your project path in this script.**

 Alternatively, you can manually unlock the application by allowing the target framework in the **Privacy & Security** tab of your Mac's **System Preferences**.